How many stages of retirement are you planning for?

 The First Retirement encompasses trading “at work time” to “do the other things I want to accomplish in my life time”.
 At this point, the driving force is no longer money but a sense of satisfaction from having accomplished other goals in one’s life.
 For many it is the time when taking time for family and leisure pursuits comes to the forefront.
 Or, some find it is time to commit themselves to “giving back” through some form of community service or philanthropic activity.

 Right or wrong, for the most part, our culture defines its members by what they do and have, not by who they are.
 “Being” rather than “doing” must become the primary focus of our lives in order to enjoy this first stage of retirement.
 This has been characterized as the transition from success to significance.
 The thought is, “I have made my money, now I want to do something that will add significance to my life beyond financial success.”
 First Retirement is all about “values” pursuits rather than the pursuit of economic “value”.
-This means that the key to the expression of our values is time!
+This means that the key to the expression of our values is the time!

 Pragmatically, this may mean we need to find tax-effective ways in which to bridge the income gap without using those assets required to support a longer-term income stream when full retirement arrives.

 This First Retirement Stage involves a transition to a new way of living and requires a period of adjustment.
-If an individual wishes to maximize their options, it is necessary to take control of the future, to the extent that this is possible.
+If an individual wish to maximize their options, it is necessary to take control of the future, to the extent that this is possible.
 What can be controlled should be controlled.
 Life choices can then become a real possibility with the individual determining the direction of their life, rather than wander�ing aimlessly into the future.

 One of the keys to making this transition to semi-retirement is to determine what it is that you UNIQUELY contribute to your business that cannot be delegated; then, delegate everything else.